Adaptive Finite Element Approximations for Kohn-Sham Models: Quasi-optimality of adaptive finite element methods

 \begin{theorem} Let $\theta \in (0, 1)$ and $h_0 \ll 1$.
-Assume that Assumption {\bf A2} is satisfied and not accounting the invariance of unitary transform \eqref{problem-eigen-compact-L} has $m$ solutions, which are denoted as $[\Phi^{(l)}](l=1,\cdots,m)$ where $m$ can be chosen to be $\infty$.
+Assume that Assumption {\bf A2} is satisfied and \eqref{problem-eigen-compact-L} has m solutions (up to the invariance of unitary transform), which are denoted as $[\Phi^{(l)}](l=1,\cdots,m)$ where $m$ can be chosen to be $\infty$.
 Let $\{\Psi_k\}_{k\in\mathbb{N}_0}$ be a sequence of finite element solutions corresponding to a sequence of nested finite element spaces $\{V_k\}_{k\in \mathbb{N}_0}$ produced by Algorithm \ref{algorithm-AFEM-con-rate}.
 Then the following quasi-optimal bound is valid